 Also cut 2 rectangles that are 29″ wide and 38″ long.
-Measure 3 inches over from the top corner and 3 inches over form the opposite bottom corner and cut a diagonal line between those points.
-You should now have 4 pieces with an angled side, these will be the front and back of the tent.
+On one of the rectangles, measure 3 inches over from the top left corner and 3 inches over from the lower right hand corner and cut a diagonal line between those points.
+Do the exact opposite with the other rectangle, so that you end up with two sets of mirror image triangles.
+You should now have 4 pieces with an angled side, which will be the front and back of the tent.
 (Even though they aren’t truly triangles, I will refer to these pieces as the “triangle pieces” throughout this tutorial.)

 Hem the top and bottom of all of your 4 triangle pieces by folding the raw edge ½ inch towards the wrong side of the fabric, then folding another ½ inch towards the wrong side and then top-stitching along the folded edge.